-1854 Transport Corps Issue Sea Service Pistol
+1854 Transport Corps Issue Percussion Pistol

 A good percussion pistol with its lock signed by Blake & Co.
 London and dated, 1854.
-This commercial pistol is a modified Tower pattern, that is attributed to the Transport Corps, a paramilitary organisation that predates the Land Transport Corps.
+This commercial pistol is a modified Tower pattern, which is attributed to the Transport Corps, a paramilitary organisation that predates the Land Transport Corps.

 Offered in working order and with a strong action, this pistol is in solid condition with good walnut furniture where only the ironwork has overall surface pitting, resulting in its speckled appearance.